Judicial review of the detention order

 According to Article 93 of the Aliens Act, an asylum seeker is entitled to lodge an appeal at any moment they are detained on the basis of territorial detention or border detention.

 There is also an automatic review by a judge of the decision to detain, regardless of whether it concerns border detention or territorial detention.
-According to Article 94 of the Aliens Act, the authorities have to notify the Regional Court within 28 days after the detention of a migrant is ordered, unless the migrant or asylum seeker has already lodged an application for judicial review him or herself.
+According to Article 94 of the Aliens Act, the authorities have to notify the Regional Court within 28 days after the detention of a migrant is ordered, unless the migrant or asylum seeker has already lodged an application for judicial review themselves.
 The hearing takes place within 14 days after the notification or the application for judicial review by the migrant,[2] and the decision on the detention is taken within 7 days.[3]
 When the Regional Court receives the notification, it considers this as if the migrant or asylum seeker has lodged an application for judicial review.

 The Council of State has referred a question for a preliminary ruling to the CJEU on the review of the migrant detention on 23 December 2020 (C-704/20).[4]
 The Council questioned whether judges are obliged to rule of their own motion upon all the conditions of detention, even when the detainee has not complained about certain conditions.
 In January 2021, the Regional Court of Den Bosch added some questions to the ones raised by the Council of State.